Why stay out of the air today?

-For example, this is what a fully inflated paraglider flying at trim speed looks like when encountering a dry microburst (an intense small scale downdraft) from virga – not a pleasant experience.
-It took some serious force to push the glider down like that, overcoming the lift flying at trim.
-Thankfully, the pilot was not cocooned in the glider, there was no cravat, and the glider started flying again quickly.
+For example, this is what a fully inflated paraglider flying at trim speed looks like after encountering a dry microburst (an intense small scale downdraft) from virga.
+It was not a pleasant experience.
+It took some serious force to push the glider down like that, overcoming the loading and lift while flying at trim.
+Thankfully, the pilot was not cocooned in the glider, there was no cravat, and the glider quickly started flying again.
 Furthermore, the glider only contacted the edge of a microburst and did not center it!
-Anything else would have required a reserve toss over mountainous territory – also a less than good option.
+Anything else would likely have required a reserve toss over mountainous territory – also a less than good option.
 The entire event took less than 3 nerve-wracking seconds. "[Dry microbursts] frequently develop under benign-appearing showers or virga." - Weather for Aircrews This was the case here.

 Salton Sea gust front event Feb.
-11, 2012 – Like the southwest, the desert just east of the Sierra Nevada can have sudden weather events that are dangerous to ultralight aircraft.
-The pilot in the photo below failed to heed clear warnings of a rapidly moving wave of strong air that was moving east across the desert from the Sierra Nevada.
+11, 2012 – Like the southwest and other dry regions, the desert just east of the Sierra Nevada can have sudden weather events that are dangerous to ultralights.
+The pilot in the photo below failed to heed clear warnings of a rapidly moving wave of cold air that was moving east across the desert from the Sierra Nevada.
 Note the angle of the windsock near the center.
 It is sticking straight out, a sign that winds are probably in the high teens.
 With help, he was barely able to land without injury or being blown out over water – this time.
 Another pilot was, in fact, blown out to sea.
 He narrowly escaped drowning and landed on the opposite shore.
 Both pilots should have landed immediately but chose not to.
 Is it "cool" to risk your life?
-Many pilots choose to deliberately play a form of Russian Roulette.
+Many pilots chose to deliberately play a form of Russian Roulette that day.